mannyjl16/LLMWebAgent/README.md

 Scroll down<br>
 Click the first search result related to cars<br>
 <br>
-and then it may get executed as:
+and then it may get executed as: <br>
 Navigate(google.com)<br>
 Input(72,Cars)<br>
 Enter()<br>